 After breakfast, disembark in Chongqing, the world's largest city by population of about 30 million and the largest by area of 32,000 Square miles, the picturesque "Mountain City," previously known as China's wartime capital during the Second World War.
 Upon arrival, take a fast train to your next destination to Chengdu, the city located in the agriculture province of Sichuan.
 What would a trip to China be without a visit to see those adorable pandas?
 Tour the Panda Research Institute and Breeding Center (there are 102 pandas currently) to watch these lovable and charismatic creatures live their lives.
 You will get a glimpse of the pandas during feeding hours and see them indulge in their favorite past time- sleeping.
-People have the opportunity to take pictures sitting with the pandas or even holding the baby pandas at additional cost.
 You will keep these pictures as life-long memories.

 Day 13 - Chengdu to GuilinMeals: Breakfast, Lunch, Dinner

 Day 14 - Guilin to YangshuoMeals: Breakfast, Lunch, Dinner